BirdsCanada/NatureCounts-Mobile-API/NatureCounts-Mobile-API.md

 | protocolId | Integer | A protocol Id |
 | regionId | Integer | A region Id |

-Any attributes that are not null should be included in the data call (using appropriate parameter names as detailed below).
+Any attributes that are present and not null should be used to:

+1. delete records from appropriate tables in the local cache
+2. query the api to get replacement records for those deleted.

 ## Errors ##